zostay/manhattech/README.md

 We've added a few restrictions to keep this a high-quality list:

- - **Technology**: The company's primary product or service must be an information technology product or service OR it must employee a significant amount of developers and/or IT professionals.
+ - **Technology**: The company's primary product or service must be an information technology product or service OR it must employ a significant amount of developers and/or IT professionals.
  - **Location**: The company must have some employees working in Manhattan, KS or the surrounding communities.

 If your company meets the above requirements and you'd like to be added to the list, fork the repo, add your html/css (with your brand colors) and submit a pull request.
 If you don't want to create a pull request, you can also email bryce@flinthills.io with your company information.

+### Group Requirements

+We've added a few restrictions to keep this a high-quality list:

+ - **Technology**: The group must involve interests that include one or more of the following: programming, development, web design, graphic design, software, operating systems, system administration, devops, IT, technology, or electronics.
+ - **Location**: The group must meet or have events in Manhattan, KS or the surrounding communities.

+If your group meets the above requirements and you'd like to be added to the list, fork the repo, add your html/css (with a picture of your group if possible) and submit a pull request.
+If you don't want to create a pull request, you can also email bryce@flinthills.io with your group information.

 ### Contributing